Profile: Peter F. Boyce

 For the past 20 years Peter has spoken to thousands of street level cops as an instructor for the DEA, HIDTA, ROCIC and many federal, state and local police associations on use of force and critical incident survival.

-He has presented regularly to the Investigator's Roundtable, ROCIC, the Mid-West Counterdrug Training Center, multiple state Sherriff's Associations, the Georgia, California, Nevada, Tennessee, Texas, Wisconsin,Oregon, Minnesota, Missouri, Conneticut, and Indiana Narcotics Officers' Associations FLETC, National Narcotics Officers Association, Illinois Drug Enforcement Officers Association, the National Association of Black Narcotics Agents, Atlanta Police Department, the Gwinnett County Georgia School Police Department and police departments and task forces throughout the country.
+He has presented regularly to the Investigator's Roundtable, ROCIC, the Mid-West Counterdrug Training Center, multiple state Sherriff's Associations, the Georgia, California, Nevada, Tennessee, Texas, Wisconsin,Oregon, Minnesota, Missouri, Conneticut, and Indiana Narcotics Officers' Associations FLETC, National Narcotics Officers Association, Illinois Drug Enforcement Officers Association, the National Association of Black Narcotics Agents, Atlanta Police Department, the Gwinnett County Georgia School Police Department, the Victoria British Columbia Police Academy and police departments and task forces throughout the country.

 He is an approved instructor for MCTC and MCTFT and FLETC, as well as for multiple HIDTA's.